the-road-to-learn-react/the-road-to-react/manuscript/react-modern-advanced/remember-last-searches.md

 # leanpub-end-insert
 ~~~~~~~

 This feature wasn't an easy one.
 Lots of fundamental React but also JavaScript knowledge was needed to accomplish it.
-If you had no problems implementing it yourself or to follow the instructions, you are very well set.
+If you had no problems implementing it yourself or in following the instructions, you are very well set.
 If you had one or the other issue, don't worry too much about it.
 Maybe you even figured out another way to solve this task and it may have turned out simpler than the one I showed here.

 ### Exercises: